-You can deal with child issues in a suit affecting the parent-child relationship outside of a divorce but it is common to deal with the child and property issues collectively in a divorce.
+You can deal with child issues in a child custody case outside of a divorce but it is common to deal with the child and property issues collectively in a divorce.
 You may want to protect the assets you have now or into the future from your common law spouse.

 The most common reason why you want to deny the existence of a common law marriage and that is to avoid allowing your alleged spouse from exercising community property rights over your property in a divorce or probate proceeding.
 If you defeat the existence of a common law marriage then your alleged spouse has no rights to your property.
 (Unless some other deed, designation, or contract has given that person rights to your property.)

 In less common situations, you may need to dispute the existence of a common law marriage that allegedly preceded a current marriage to avoid allegations of bigamy or voiding a current marriage because you are still married to a prior spouse.

 It is unnecessary to dispute the existence of a common law marriage, or to prove the existence of a common law marriage, solely to deal with issues related to a child between the two adults.
 Parental rights and obligations arise regardless of the marital status between the parties.

-Disputing the existence of a common law marriage
+Disputing the existence of an informal marriage

 If you filed a declaration with the county then it is difficult to disprove the marriage.
 You gave testimony in the declaration to the contrary.
 Which requirements may be best argued and the evidence depends entirely upon the facts of your particular situation.
-(And the hope that you did not file a Declaration of Informal Marriage.)
+(And hope you did not file a Declaration of Informal Marriage.)

 If the parties stopped living together two or more years prior to the filing of the claim of a common law marriage then there is a presumption that no common law marriage existed.
 The party asserting its existence must overcome that presumption.